Uheiji Uehata

-Uheiji Uehata (上畑 佑平士, Uehata Uheiji) is a Japanese footballer currently playing as a midfielder for Fukushima United.
+Uheiji Uehata (上畑 佑平士, Uehata Uheiji) is a Japanese footballer currently playing as a midfielder for Fujieda MYFC.

 Early life

 Uheiji was born in Nishinomiya.
 He played for Takasu SC and Cerezo Osaka's youth teams before going to the Sanno Institute of Management.

 Career

 Uheiji made his debut for Fukushima against Vanraure Hachinohe on the 16th of May 2021.
 He scored his first goal for the club on the 28th of August 2021, in the 70th minute against Gifu.